Chapter 20 Wednesday, 1130 hours (11:30 AM)

 "OK, Lets get this over with," said Jack.
 "Push the cart towards me."

-George moved behind the cart and slowly pushed it toward the entrance.
+George walked behind the cart and slowly pushed it toward the entrance.
 Jack wished he had brought someone else with him since now he had to divert his attention to the task of bringing in the cart.
 When George had maneuvered it so that its front wheels were at the entrance, he let go and waited while Jack pulled it through.
 George was now closer to the entrance than he was before, trying to establish some kind of personal connection with Jack.

 "Those croissants smell good," said George.